ovsidee/URL-Shortener/README.md

-# FullStack URL-Shortener
+# URL-Shortener

-A full-stack URL Shortener application built with ASP.NET Core (Backend) and Angular (Frontend).
+A Full-Stack URL Shortener application built with ASP.NET Core (Backend) and Angular (Frontend).
 Application allows users to shorten long URLs, manage their links, and admin features (e.g. change the about section about the algorithm).
 Has a secure login system using Identity and a SQLite database.